ceramicstudio/orbis-lit-langchain/README.md

-# Langchain, Pinecone, and GPT with Next.js - Full Stack Starter
+# OrbisDB, Lit Protocol, and Langchain Starter

 This is a basic starter project for building with the following tools and APIs:

 - Next.js
 - LangchainJS
-- Pineceone Vector Database
 - GPT3

-When I started diving into all of this, I felt while I understood some of the individual pieces, it was hard to piece together everything into a cohesive project.
-I hope this project is useful for anyone looking to build with this stack, and just needing something to start with.
+- OrbisDB
+- Lit Protocol

 ### What we're building

-We are building an app that takes text (text files), embeds them into vectors, stores them into Pinecone, and allows semantic searching of the data.
+We are building an app that takes text (text files), embeds them into vectors, stores them into OrbisDB, and allows semantic searching of the data.

-For anyone wondering what Semantic search is, here is an overview (taken directly from ChatGPT4):

-__Semantic search refers to a search approach that understands the user's intent and the contextual meaning of search queries, instead of merely matching keywords.__

-__It uses natural language processing and machine learning to interpret the semantics, or meaning, behind queries.
-This results in more accurate and relevant search results.
-Semantic search can consider user intent, query context, synonym recognition, and natural language understanding.
-Its applications range from web search engines to personalized recommendation systems.__
+We've also enabled data privacy using Lit Protocol to encrypt the corresponding text for each embedding, and programmatically decrypts based on access control conditions.

 ## Running the app